IrealiTY/destiny-clan-site/README.md

 # Overview

+The application can be viewed here: http://destiny.thebrobotic.com/ (design is a work in progress, right now I'm focusing on functionality first)

 A Destiny 2 stat site made for my clan, SwampFox.
 The project started as a small site written in Flask backed by a PostgreSQL database, where its only purpose was to display what weapons were most popular in PvP (in terms of kill count).
 It has since evolved into a bigger project with a few more moving parts, and aims to be the home website for my Destiny clan.
 It's been a ton of fun building this, and I've learned quite a bit in the process and am excited to see where this goes!

 # Features